-You may recognise Andy from our catchment signs and he pops up in newsletters every now and then, but do you actually know that Southern Brown Bandicoots, like Andy are endangered?
+You may recognise Andy from our catchment signs, but do you actually know that Southern Brown Bandicoots, like Andy are endangered?
 In fact, they are the only species of bandicoot still naturally occurring in South Australia.

 The Southern Brown Bandicoot (Isoodon obesulus obesulus) is a marsupial that was once widespread throughout southern Australia, but as its native habitat has been removed, it is now only found in small populations in areas where suitable habitat is available.